daniel-sh-au/015_MechaCar-Statistical-Analysis/README.md

 ![d3_t_test.png](https://github.com/daniel-sh-au/UofT_DataBC_Module15_MechaCar_Statistical_Analysis/blob/main/Resources/d3_t_test.png)

 **Summarize your interpretation and findings for the t-test results**
 From the above screenshot, analyzing the p-values across all and for each manufacturing lot can indicate if the PSI's are statistically different from the population mean of 1,500 pounds per square inch; If the p-value is less than 0.05, we can reject the null hypothesis and conclude that the means are statistically different.
 From the t-test accross all manufacturing lots, we found that the p-value was 0.06.
 From the t-test on each manufacturing lot, we found that the p-values for Lots 1 to 3 were 1, 0.61, and 0.04, respectfully.
-Therefore, we can conclude for only Lot 3, which had a p-value of less than 0.05, we have sufficient evidence to reject the null hypothesis and state that Lot 3's mean is statistically different than from the population mean of 1,500.
+Therefore, we can conclude for only Lot 3, which had a p-value of less than 0.05, we have sufficient evidence to reject the null hypothesis and state that Lot 3's mean is statistically different than the population mean of 1,500.

 ## Deliverable 4: Study Design: MechaCar vs Competition

-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?

-linear regression (not random: p-value, effective prediction: r-sqaured) summary - mean, median, variance, stdev t-test (means are different, p-value)
+When comparing MechaCar against future competition, two important metrics for consumers are vehicle cost and fuel efficiency.
+Specifically, we would want to determine the correlation between cost and fuel efficiency for MechaCar and their competitor's cars.
+Thus, we would want to analyze the slope of the linear model.
+The null hypothesis would state that the slope of the linear model is zero while the alternative hypothesis would state that the slope of the linear model is not zero.
+Linear regression would be the appropriate statistical test to perform because we would want to observe the potential positive/negative correlation between vehicle cost and fuel efficiency for different car brands.
+In addition, the p-value from the linear model would be used to either reject the null hypothesis or to fail to reject the null hypothesis.
+Finally, the r-squared value can provide the effectiveness of the linear model.
+To successfully perform a linear regression, the data must be numerical, continuous, and follow a linear pattern.
+Variability must also exist in the independent variable and the residual error should be normally distributed.